oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/Census/README.md

 # End-to-end Machine Learning Workload: `Census` Sample

 This sample code illustrates how to use Intel® Distribution of Modin for ETL operations and ridge regression algorithm from the Intel® oneAPI Data Analytics Library (oneDAL) accelerated scikit-learn library to build and run an end to end machine learning workload.
-Both Intel Distribution of Modin and oneDAL accelerated scikit-learn libraries are available together in [Intel&reg; oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).
+Both Intel® Distribution of Modin and oneDAL accelerated scikit-learn libraries are available together in [Intel&reg; oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).
 This sample code demonstrates how to seamlessly run the end-to-end census workload using the toolkit, without any external dependencies.

 | Optimized for                     | Description
 | :---                              | :---
+| OS                                | 64-bit Linux: Ubuntu 18.04 or higher
+| Hardware                          | Intel Atom® Processors; Intel® Core™ Processor Family; Intel® Xeon® Processor Family; Intel® Xeon® Scalable Performance Processor Family
+| Software                          | Intel® AI Analytics Toolkit (Python version 3.7, Intel® Distribution of Modin , Ray, Intel® oneAPI Data Analytics Library (oneDAL), Scikit-Learn, NumPy)
+| What you will learn               | How to use Intel® Distribution of Modin and oneDAL optimized scikit-learn (developed and owned by Intel) to build end to end ML workloads and gain performance.
+| Time to complete                  | 15-18 minutes

+## Purpose
+Intel® Distribution of Modin uses Ray to provide an effortless way to speed up your Pandas notebooks, scripts and libraries.
+Unlike other distributed DataFrame libraries, Intel® Distribution of Modin provides seamless integration and compatibility with existing Pandas code.
+Daal4py is a simplified API to Intel oneDAL that allows for fast usage of the framework suited for Data Scientists and Machine Learning users.
+It is built to help provide an abstraction to Intel® oneDAL for either direct usage or integration into one's own framework.

+#### Model and dataset
+In this sample, you will use Intel® Distribution of Modin to ingest and process U.S. census data from 1970 to 2010 in order to build a ridge regression based model to find the relation between education and the total income earned in the US.
+Data transformation stage normalizes the income to the yearly inflation, balances the data such that each year has a similar number of data points, and extracts the features from the transformed dataset.
+The feature vectors are fed into the ridge regression model to predict the income of each sample.

+Dataset is from IPUMS USA, University of Minnesota, [www.ipums.org](https://ipums.org/) (Steven Ruggles, Sarah Flood, Ronald Goeken, Josiah Grover, Erin Meyer, Jose Pacas and Matthew Sobek.
+IPUMS USA: Version 10.0 [dataset].
+Minneapolis, MN: IPUMS, 2020. https://doi.org/10.18128/D010.V10.0)

+## Key Implementation Details
-	@@ -27,17 +27,21 @@ This end-to-end workload sample code is implemented for CPU using the Python lan Code samples are licensed under the MIT license.
+This end-to-end workload sample code is implemented for CPU using the Python language.
+With the installation of Intel AI Analytics Toolkit, the conda environment is prepared with Python version 3.7, Intel® Distribution of Modin , Ray, Intel® oneAPI Data Analytics Library (oneDAL), Scikit-Learn, NumPy following which the sample code can be directly run using the underlying steps in this README.

+## License

+Code samples are licensed under the MIT license.
 See [License.txt](https://github.com/oneapi-src/oneAPI-samples/blob/master/License.txt) for details.